DESKTOP-C9I4NQF/capture/dicectf-2022/luckydice/notes.md

 - Nextly program takes input again prints it, but In this case It is <u>format string</u>

-> limit for printf padding is 2147483614 spaces

 ## High Level Plan
 1. overwrite luck dice memory with 12
 2. win shell